Liberia: Lonestar Cell MTN Launches Free Facebook Access

 A. No. Using Facebook Flex, you can chat, like, comment, post, share, and upload photos for free.
 If you want to view photos, watch videos, read articles, or make voice calls in Messenger, you will be charged your standard data rate by Lonestar Cell MTN.
 If you try and click on a photo/video/link, you will be warned with a popup telling you that you are leaving free mode and will be charged at your standard rate.

-With Facebook Flex, Lonestar Cell MTN is delivering value for customers and helping them stay in control of their data usage and associated costs.
+With Facebook Flex, Lonestar Cell MTN says it is delivering value for customers and helping them stay in control of their data usage and associated costs.
 We are #GoodTogether.